resurfaceio/binfiles/README.md

 # resurfaceio-binfiles
 Readers &amp; writers for binary files

-This Java library implements a fast, efficient, and nicely opinionated file format, which is purpose-built for API observability and security.
+This open source Java library implements a fast, efficient, and nicely opinionated file format, which is purpose-built for API observability and security.
 This binary format is designed for fast queries from [Trino](https://trino.io), including the use of native Trino/Airlift types.
 This library handles file versioning, supports incremental flushing and bitmap indexing, and provides compression based on LZ4 and field-specific dictionaries.
 All out-of-the-box without any configuration.